Symbolic Relational Deep Reinforcement Learning based on Graph Neural Networks and Autoregressive Policy Decomposition: Method

 \section{Method}

-Our method uses GNNs \citep{zhou2018graph} to process the complex state.
+This section describes the key elements of our method.
+When reading the following parts, refer to Algorithms~\ref{alg:model} and \ref{alg:training} with a pseudo-code.
+Our method uses a GNN \citep{zhou2020graph} to process the complex state.
 To tackle the multi-parameter actions, we use auto-regressive policy decomposition \citep{vinyals2017starcraft}.
 Our model is fully differentiable and can be trained by any policy gradient algorithm \citep{li2018deep}.